 Amps, tuners, receivers and many turntables all have a few things in common.
-They all use certain components known to fail over time.
-Many of these components are known as “electrolytic capacitors” and use a chemical compound that decays with age.
+They all use certain components known to degrade over time.
+The primary components of interest are known as “electrolytic capacitors” and they use a chemical compound that decays with age.
 Fortunately, they can be replaced with new components, and with higher quality versions that will outlast and outperform the originals.
 Other symptoms, such as noise when switches and controls are moved, or channels cutting in and out when a knob is turned, or button is pushed, are caused by “dirty” controls.
-A common misconception is that the problem is dust or dirt, in fact it is actually caused by oxidation or tarnish.
-The same thing that makes a shiny penny turn brown.
+This particular problem is addressed by cleaning the controls and switches with a chemical solution.

-For units with all original “caps”, we recommend extensive replacement of all electrolytic capacitors in the amplifier circuit.
-Our typical “overhaul” involves replacing from 30 to over 60 individual components.
-Every control and switch is cleaned, all lamps are replaced, receiver tuners are cleaned, the circuit board is hand resoldered, and any other known causes of problems are addressed.
-We have found that this complete service is the best approach for vintage equipment.
+For vintage units units with all original “caps”, we recommend replacement of all electrolytic capacitors in the amplifier and power supply circuits.
+Our typical “overhaul” involves replacing from 30 to over 60 individual components, and in some cases we have replaced over 100 components.
+Every control and switch is cleaned, all lamps are replaced, and upgraded to LED when possible.
+Receiver tuners are cleaned, the circuit board is hand resoldered, and any other known causes of problems are addressed.
+We have found that this complete service is the only approach for vintage equipment.

 With amplifiers and receivers, another all too common repair is a “blown” channel.
 A significant number of these failures are actually caused by the user.
 One of the most common causes of amplifier failures is shorted speaker wiring.
 Even a single filament crossing between the red and black terminals can seriously damage your amplifier.
 We offer assistance in correctly terminating and installing speaker wire.

 Vacuum tube amplifiers also utilize electrolytic capacitors, but often only a few of them.
 Many tube amps do require the user, or a technician to check and periodically set the output tube bias.
 Some tube amplifiers are designed for the user to make this adjustment.
 Especially when the power tubes are replaced.
-While plugging in the new tubes is quite easy, failure to correctly set the bias can cause catastrophic damage to the amplifier.
+While plugging in the new tubes is quite easy, failure to correctly set the bias can cause destroy output tubes, and potentially cause catastrophic damage to the amplifier.

 Turntables use one of several different drive systems.
-Belt drive, direct drive, and rim drive are the most common.
+Belt drive and direct drive are the most common.
 Most record changers, such as those produced by DUAL, BSR, BIC and GARRARD, used rim drive.
 The key replaceable part was similar to a small tire on a metal or plastic wheel.
 The rubber decays over time, and sadly, few replacements are available.

 Direct drive turntables operate by connecting the motor directing to the platter as the name implies.
-While direct drive turntables do not suffer from belt failure, due to their much more complex electronics, they eventually suffer from electrolytic capacitor failure.
+While direct drive turntables do not suffer from belt failure, due to their much more complex electronics, almost all eventually suffer from electrolytic capacitor failure.

 The Stylus (needles) and Cartridge are where the music begins.
 The user replaceable part is the stylus or “needle”.
-Unfortunately, thousands of different types and models were made, and the replacements are rare to unavailable.
-Some clones were produced, but were of much lower quality.
+Unfortunately, thousands of different types and models were made, and genuine replacements are rare to unavailable.
+Some clones are produced today, but are typically of much lower quality.
 Fortunately, the entire pickup unit, or “cartridge” can be replaced.
 We sell new cartridges that fit the majority of component turntables.
 As with belts, we install these at no extra charge.

 We no longer service speakers.
-Call or email for suggested referrals.
+For our own speakers, we use TexaSound.
 We do however sell new and reconditioned speakers.